cheshire137/steam-palettes/README.md

 Visit [localhost:3000](http://localhost:3000/) to view the app.
 The server runs on port 5000.

+### How to Update the List of Steam Apps

+    npm run-script update-steam-apps

 ## How to Deploy to Heroku

 1. Fork this repo and modify src/config.json to suit your app.